Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 \subsection{Full waveform inversion}

-We now apply ADMM-SVGD to uncertainty quantification for full waveform inversion, where the wave equation constraint $\bm{A}(\bm{m})\bm{u}_i = \bm{b}_i$ is enforced through the dual-space formulation (Algorithm~\ref{alg:admm-svgd}).
+We now apply ADMM-SVGD to UQ for FWI, where the wave equation constraint $\bm{A}(\bm{m})\bm{u}_i = \bm{b}_i$ is enforced through the dual-space formulation (Algorithm~\ref{alg:admm-svgd}).
 Although the model parameter $\bm{m}$ represents the squared slowness, we display all results in terms of velocity for ease of interpretation.
 We present results on two velocity models of increasing complexity.
+The relative model error, $\text{RME}=\|\bm{m}^{*}-\bm{m}\|_2/\|\bm{m}^{*}\|_2$ with $\bm{m}^{*}$ the true model, serves as the metric of model convergence, and in all examples a perfectly matched layer boundary condition is imposed along the four edges of the computational domain following \citet{Chen_2013_OFD}.

+The gradient computed by ADMM, $\bm{g}_\text{like}^{(j)}$, is naturally scaled by the penalty parameter $\mu$, which regularizes the data-space Hessian in equation~\ref{adj_wave} and its associated diagonal Gauss--Newton Hessian (equation~\ref{eq:gradient-lik}).
+We preserve this scaling in the Stein direction $\bm{\phi}_m^{(j)}$, which combines the ADMM updates across all particles (equation~\ref{eq:svgd-m-update}).
+Consequently, the proposed method retains the scaling of the ADMM update while replacing its direction with the SVGD direction: $\eta^{(j)} = \kappa\,\frac{\| \bm{g}_\text{like}^{(j)} \|_2}{\| \bm{\phi}_m^{(j)} \|_2}$, where $\kappa \leq 1$.
+We use $\kappa=1$ for the Gaussian-anomaly experiment and $\kappa=0.5$ for the Marmousi II example.